FreshBooks vs. Wave: A Complete Comparison For Small Business Owners

 Wave focuses on:

-Neither approach is wrong — it depends on how much automation your business actually needs.
+Neither approach is wrong — it depends on how much automation your business actually needs right now.

 Invoicing

-FreshBooks offers advanced invoicing with automation, recurring billing, and reminders.
+FreshBooks offers advanced invoicing with automation, recurring billing, and payment reminders.
+It handles complex billing scenarios well.

 Expense Tracking